-A few years ago I was searching the internet to see if I could find a pumpkin patch near our house (in the south of France).
-Never found one by the way.
-They were all located too far from us, mainly outside of Paris.
+A few years ago, I was searching the internet to see if I could find a pumpkin patch near our house in France.
+Unfortunately, they were all too far from us, mainly located just outside of Paris.

-As usual, I got sucked into the internet black hole of information and came upon some interesting facts about the tradition of carving pumpkin Jack O’lanterns that was so different, so new to me, I actually didn’t believe it when I first read it.
+As usual, I got sucked into the internet rabbit hole and came upon some interesting facts about the tradition of carving pumpkin Jack O’lanterns that was so different, so new to me; I didn’t believe it when I first read it.

 ** Photo source: Irish turnip (rutabaga) lantern on display in Ireland at the National Museum of Ireland- Country life.

 The original European Jack-O-lanterns- named for the Irish myth, were carved mainly from turnips and other roots such as rutabagas, potatoes or beets and looked truly grotesque and monstrous compared to today’s festive or goofy carved orange pumpkins.

 It wasn’t until the mid-1800s when Irish and Scottish immigrants brought their custom of carving lanterns out of roots to North America that the tradition changed.

 The newly arrived immigrants discovered North American orange pumpkins were perfect for carving and so began the new custom of carving orange pumpkins which is now popular throughout the world, not just in North America.

 I decided to give turnip carving a go and created several turnip Jack O’lanterns this Halloween with my daughter.
 Of course, we also carved a pumpkin and made pumpkins seeds.

 I didn’t have a lot of faith in carving turnips into Jack O’lanterns.
 I thought they would be more difficult than carving a pumpkin because I kept reading how the Irish and Scots found pumpkins easy to carve.